boozallen/jenkins-templating-engine/docs/reference/library-configuration-schema.md

           optional{
             parameterD = String [4]
             parameterE = Boolean [5]
+            parameterF = List [6]
+            parameterG = ArrayList [7]
           }
         }
         ```
     1. ensures that `parameterA` was configured and is an instance of a String
     2. ensures that `parameterB` was configured and is an instance of a Number
     3. ensures that `parameterC` was configured and is an instance of a Boolean
-4._if_`parameterD` was configured, ensures it's a String
+    4. _if_`parameterD` was configured, ensures it's a String
-5._if_ `parameterE` was configured, ensures it's a Boolean
+    5. _if_`parameterE` was configured, ensures it's a Boolean
+    6. _if_ `parameterF` was configured, ensures it's a List
+    7. _if_ `parameterG` was configured, ensures it's an ArrayList

 #### Enum Validation

-The enum validation ensures that a library parameter value is one of the options defined by a list in the library configuration.
+Enum validation ensures that a library parameter value is one of the options defined by a list in the library configuration.

 !!! example "Enum Validation Example"
     === "Library Configuration File"